Why predictable Ridge Preservation starts with biology

 Although often overlooked in surgical education, temporarisation plays an important role in:

-- patient comfort
+- Patient comfort

-- esthetic management
+- Esthetic management

-- tissue protection
+- Tissue protection

-- treatment acceptance
+- Treatment acceptance

-Successful treatment is rarely a single procedure—it is a coordinated biological and restorative journey.
+is a coordinated biological and restorative journey.

 This type of long-term thinking helps clinicians move beyond “tooth replacement” toward comprehensive patient-centered care.